 Professional development opportunities for Graduate Teaching Assistants have been organized with your GTA experience in mind.
 Opportunities include August orientation programs (New GTA Institute and International GTA Orientation) as well as some additional events.
 You can find the previous year's information about the two August orientation programs within both "First-Time GTA" sections and information about additional events in all three sections as relevant.
 Whether you are a first time GTA (domestic or international) or a returning GTA, we have events you will want to attend!

-Teaching Professional Development Workshops/Sessions Offered by Different Units in September 2021
+Teaching Professional Development Workshops/Sessions Offered by Different Units in October 2021

 Academic Integrity Promotion and Prevention

 Promotion and Prevention 2.0: Understanding the Digital Landscape of Academic Integrity (October 1, 2021 (in person), 114 Bessey Hall @ Noon OR October 22, 2021 (virtual) @ Noon)